aeternity/aesophia/docs/index.md

 # Introduction
-Sophia is a language in the ML family designed for smart contract development.
+Sophia is a functional language designed for smart contract development.
 It is strongly typed and has restricted mutable state.

 Sophia is customized for smart contracts, which can be published